From London to North Hill

 Room for one more standing...

-We walked along to the harbour and paused for a period of rucksack adjustment and consultation of the map board there.
-It was hard to believe we were finally setting out on the path.
-We were soon climbing steeply up a zigzag path and were pleased to go past the sign which announces Exmoor National Park.
-We were surprised to find some parts of Minehead we had still not discovered after years of holidays there.
-We were climbing through scenery which was almost tropical with dripping vegetation and rhododendrons mixed with native trees.
-We soon climbed high above the town and learned a few essential truths about why breathable waterproofs are worth the money.
-As the path advances up North Hill it starts to go out along the coast but we had a very odd walk with the sea screened off entirely by fog.
-We could hear it but not see it.
-We followed the path for some time before taking a long diversion inland to reach the North Hill campsite which is one of our favourites.
+We were climbing through scenery which was almost tropical with dripping vegetation and rhododendrons mixed with native trees as we climbed high above the town – and learned a few essential truths about why breathable waterproofs are well worth the money.
+As the path advances up North Hill it starts to go out along the coast but we had a very odd walk with the sea screened off entirely by fog during which we could hear it quite clearly but not see so much as one white-crested wave.
+We followed the path for some time before taking a long diversion inland to reach a favourite haunt of old, the Camping and Caravan Club’s North Hill campsite, our intended location for the night and the perfect place from which to get an early start for our walk to Porlock, some 9.5 strenuous miles up the coast.

 A fine view from the top